Karl Gustav Ackermann

-Karl Gustav Ackermann (10 April 1820 in Elsterberg - 1 March 1901 in Dresden) was a German conservative politician for German Conservative Party.
+Karl Gustav Ackermann (10 April 1820 in Elsterberg - 1 March 1901 in Dresden) was a Saxon and German conservative politician for German Conservative Party.
 He was a member of the Reichstag and the Saxon State Parliament.

 Biography

 After graduating from high school in Grimma, Ackermann studied at the University of Leipzig from 1840 to 1843, and from 1843 to 1845 in Heidelberg.
 In 1840 he became a member of the Old Leipzig Burschenschaft.
 In 1841 he became active in the Corps Misnia Leipzig.
 He began his legal career in 1845 as a clerk in Königsbrück (Saxony), and from 1847 to 1849 as a council actuary at the Dresden city council.
 In 1849 he settled in Dresden as an independent lawyer and notary.